 A silver or white dial gives a lot of room for choice, and there, the only thing to consider is whether or not does your band color match your usual outfit color scheme.
 Especially the shoes and the belt (though a blue watch band with an olive green jacket won’t work either).

 A black dial usually works with brown, grey and black, which means either a contrast, a subtle enhancement, or toning it down.
-It’s best to match the colour with the purpose of the watch in these cases.
+It’s best to match the color with the purpose of the watch in these cases.